cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Objective:**  In this interview, we will be diving into how to set up sales compensation plans and incentive the sales force.
 We will provide you with sample compensation plans on-site.

-**Candidate Prep:** Think about effective eways to structure commission and provide detail on how to supplement it.
+**Candidate Prep:** Think about effective ways to structure commission and provide detail on how to supplement it.
 Feel free to ask any questions needed to make thoughtful recommendations.

 ## **Title: Sales & Marketing Pipeline Analysis**

 **Objective:** Salesforce provides the one source of truth for sales and marketing to develop a well-understood, connected marketing and sales funnel for the business.
-There are many challenges in interpreting data, making it usabl,e and ensuring its integrity within Salesforce.
+There are many challenges in interpreting data, making it usable, and ensuring its integrity within Salesforce.

 **Candidate Prep:** Marketing and Sales want to understand what specific content and channels are generating the most successful sales opportunities.
 This will allow us to make smarter investments with the objective of constantly improving our ROI on marketing dollars spent.
 Think about how you would build reporting specific to various marketing and sales stages (what tiers would make up the core funnel?), common Salesforce challenges, and how you ensure and enforce data integrity using this tool.